-- 1. Clearing of existing vegetation (Using Type I clearing only) in or near wetlands or other regulated waterbodies will be limited to that material necessary to allow completion of construction activities and to allow for reasonable access for long-term maintenance to reduce the amount of activity and disturbance to the wetland and adjacent area. - 2.
-Cleared vegetation will not be stockpiled within 100 feet of wetlands to avoid impacts to water quality. - 3.
-Temporary matting or geotextile and stone will be used for all construction and access within wetlands
+- Clearing of existing vegetation (Using Type I clearing only) in or near regulated waterbodies will be limited to that material necessary to allow completion of construction activities and to allow for reasonable access for long-term maintenance to reduce the amount of activity and disturbance to the stream and adjacent area. - 2) Cleared vegetation will not be stockpiled within 100 feet of streams to avoid impacts to water quality. - 3) Temporary mattering or geotextile and stone will be used for all construction and access within streams, as applicable.

-All protection and mitigation procedures for wetlands and waterbodies summarized in Section 9.1.
-These procedures will be followed during any vegetation clearing or removal in wetland areas and near water bodies (i.e., stream crossings).
+All protection and mitigation procedures for waterbodies are summarized in Section 9.1.1.
+These procedures will be followed during any vegetation clearing or removal in or near water bodies (i.e., stream crossings).